2i2c-org/nasa-qgis-image/README.md

 To build, run and test the image locally:

-Checkout this repository, and in the code folder:
+Checkout this repository, and after `cd`ing into the repository's directory:

     docker build -t qgis .
     docker run -it -p 8888:8888 --security-opt seccomp=unconfined qgis